alexyuly/chil/README.md

 ##### `pipe`

 The `pipe` connector is constructed with a key-value pair which is the name `pipe` with a list of child objects.
 A pipe is itself is a child object, constructed from other child objects.
+Incoming values are sent to the first object in the list, which outputs to the second object (if present), and so on, until values are sent to the overall pipe's output.

 ```yml
 pipe: